nathanieldchu/ubuild_CCF/index.md

   block: feature-1
   media_alignment: Right
   headline: building a more <strong>sustainable</strong> world
-  content: Inspired by the natural world and driven to protect it, we are setting
+  content: Inspired by the natural world and driven to protect it, we set out to change
-    out to change the food system for the better.
-We're making delicious foods and working towards lasting prosperity for our human and ecological communities.
-We're a public benefit company, meaning that we baked our mission into our company DNA (we're also nerds, which is why we use words like DNA).
-We're not making an industrial money machine. <br><strong>Doing the right thing shouldn't have to taste like broccoli</strong> (but for the record, we really like broccoli).
+    food for the better.
+We work to provide foods with <strong>big flavors and tiny footprints</strong>.
+We're a public benefit company, meaning that we baked this mission into our company DNA (we're also nerds, which is why we use words like DNA).<br><br><strong>Doing the right thing shouldn't have to taste like broccoli</strong>
+    (but for the record, we really like broccoli).
   media:
     image: "/uploads/2019/06/07/mg_6300.jpg"
     alt_text: Customize Blocks